Salvation Army Housing Tasmania (SAHT)

 We understand that people’s circumstances change.
 Sometimes this means that your housing is no longer suitable for you.
 Please let us know if your needs have changed and we can explore various options.

 SAH will review the report to determine if the modifications are possible.
-If the property cannot be modified your Support Worker will assist you to find a more suitable property for you.

 You are not allowed to make any alterations, installations and additions, to the property without written permission from SAH.
+We have a request for Alteration or Maintenance form, please ask your Tenancy Worker and they can provide you with one.

-If you are interested in community activities such as beautification programs, volunteer work, participating in a resident group or generally want to be part of your community, you are more than welcome to call your Support Worker who works closely alongside you or provides you with opportunities to become involved.
+If you are interested in community activities such as beautification programs, volunteer work, participating in a resident group or generally want to be part of your community, you are more than welcome to call your Tenancy Worker or Support Worker who works closely alongside you or provides you with opportunities to become involved.

-If you are unable to join the Tenant Forum, SAH offers other avenues for you to be involved including:
+SAH offers other avenues for you to be involved including:

 - Seeking your feedback and comments by completing the “How can we improve?” brochure